jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _City fires plagued humanity for thousands of years.
 Until we, and our government, used technology to overcome and prevent them.
 Credit: Wikimedia Commons, Library of Congress, and Unsplash._

 Here's why.
-Instead of governing our society, Left/Right ideologues, commentators, and columnists have been blaming each other for their inability to solve problems using Internet Age technology.
+Instead of governing our society, our political system is hog tied by Left/Right reporters, commentators, pundits and other ideologues who only care about enforcing their simplistic ideological purity on our society.
+Neither side has any idea how Internet Age technology even works

-I mean, if (or when) you ignore an election, do you even notice who won?
+That's why if (or when) you ignore an election, it's hard to notice who won.

-Does road traffic disappear and reappear every four years?
+I mean, does road traffic disappear and reappear every four years?
 What about climate change?
 Do our workdays become more productive after the first Tuesday in November?

 Of course not.

 We're struggling during this pandemic because our political ideologies make us think life will get better once "the other side" is defeated.
 It's just not true.
-It's proven itself not to be true for the past several generations.
+It's proven itself not to be true for the past several decades.
+Like in any story, problems aren't solved with emotions and yelling matches, but by using a new and better tool.
+And if Left/Right ideologues don't understand modern technology, what real-life problems can they solve?

 I happened to be writing this book long before the coronavirus.
 Suddenly history has given us all a sad reality check.

 To upgrade our civilization and re-attain stability, health, and happiness, we need to revamp a lot of things.
-Techvolution, a new philosophy that empowers the people of Main Street, will help us get there.
+Techvolution, a new philosophy that empowers the people of Main Street with tools custom designed to solve our everyday problems, will help us get there.

 ## Our Levers of Power